COMP3170-25s1/comp3170-assignment1-framework/README.md

 * ULO2: Program 2D and 3D graphical applications using OpenGL embedded in a programming language (such as OpenGL in Java).

 ## Task Description
 Your task is to implement a top-down scene with a desert environment.
-Rocks and litter the land (Figure 1).
+Rocks and cacti litter the land (Figure 1).
 A tank rolls over the scene, controlled by the keyboard.

 ![Image of the completed scene](ExampleImages/wholeproject.png)